Royalty and the Olympics: Competitors

 Prince Faisal Al-Shalan, Beijing 2008

 A Saudi Prince, Prince Faisal competed in the mixed jumping events in both individual and team areas, riding his horse Wido.

 There are at least five royal competitors in this year’s Olympic Games – Princess Nathalie, Zara Phillips, Prince Abdullah Al Saud, Sheikh Saeed bin Maktoum bin Rashid Al Maktoum and Sheikh Juma bin Dalmook Al Maktoum.
 Best of luck to all.

 Head over to TRF’s special London Olympic Games forum for all the latest news about the Games.Filed under British Royals, Danish Royals, German Royals, Greek Royals, Jordanian Royals, Monaco Royals, Norwegian Royals, Russian Royals, Spanish Royals, Thai Royals, UAE Royals

-Tagged Constantine II, Dubai, Grand Duke Dmitri Pavlovich, Harald V, Infanta Cristina, Juan Carlos I, London 2012, Olav V, Olympic Games, Prince Bira, Prince Friedrich Karl, Princess Charlène, Princess Haya, Princess Nathalie, Princess Zeina, Prussia, Queen Sofia, Sayn-Wittgenstein-Berleburg, Sport, The Duke of Palma de Mallorca, The Prince of Asturias, The Princess Royal.
+Tagged Constantine II, Dubai, Felipe VI, Grand Duke Dmitri Pavlovich, Harald V, Infanta Cristina, Juan Carlos I, London 2012, Olav V, Olympic Games, Prince Bira, Prince Friedrich Karl, Princess Charlène, Princess Haya, Princess Nathalie, Princess Zeina, Prussia, Queen Sofia, Sayn-Wittgenstein-Berleburg, Sport, The Duke of Palma de Mallorca, The Princess Royal.